-Colleagues continued to volunteer their own time to a range of community organisations including local foodbanks, various sports groups and a local community trust.
+Colleagues continued to volunteer their own time to a range of community organisations, including local foodbanks, various sports groups, girl guiding UK and the refill shop in Silsden.

-In addition, we made £650 of donations to our charity partner, Trees for Cities, as a result of members' AGM voting.
+In addition, we made £675 of donations to our charity partner, Trees for Cities, as a result of Members' AGM voting.